-- ABB Sales Order Number. - Analyzer Model Number. - Analyzer Part Number (P/N) and serial number. - For serial numbered subassemblies such as PC boards, include the serial number and the part number (including dash number and revision letter) for the subassembly in the request.
-If a PC board requires conformal coating, prefix the PCB part number with the letters "CC." - Applicable references from the "Recommended Spare Parts List" of the Data Package, included with each analyzer. - Description of part.
+- ABB Sales Order Number. - Analyzer Model Number. - Analyzer Part Number (P/N) and serial number. - For serial numbered subassemblies such as PCBs, include the serial number and the part number (including dash number and revision letter) for the subassembly in the request.
+If a PCB requires conformal coating, prefix the PCB part number with the letters "CC." - Applicable references from the "Recommended Spare Parts List" of the Data Package, included with each analyzer. - Description of part.